Two-year English-language

 Academic advisor of the program:

-Vice-rector for Science Affairs, Dr. Andrey Baykov
+Vice-rector for Research Affairs, Dr. Andrey Baykov

 Basic course structure